 Stay and Accommodation

 Catania being quite a large city has several different options for hotels and accommodation.
 There are plenty of hotels in the city that are four and three stars, providing luxurious accommodations and excellent services.
-However, those travelling on a lower budget also have quite a lot of options; there are plenty of comfortable and affordable hotels through the city as well as Bed and Breakfasts as well as hostels.
+However, those travelling on a lower budget also have quite a lot of options; there are plenty of comfortable and affordable hotels through the city as well as Bed and Breakfasts and hostels.
 Some of the best hotels in the city are Hotel Catania Cristal Park, Hotel Agathae, Hotel La Ville and Hotel Nettuno.
 The family run hotels in the city are quite charming and affordable.

 Eating Out in Catania